ejmastnak/ejmastnak.com/content/tutorials/arch/displays.md

 Very loosely, here is what happens under the hood when you properly connect a monitor:

 1. The `xrandr` utility sends the X display to one of your computer's video ports.
-1. The X display travels from the video port into the monitor as an electrical carried by a physical cable (e.g. HDMI).
+1. The X display travels from the video port into the monitor as an electrical signal carried by a physical cable (e.g. HDMI).
 1. The circuitry inside the monitor converts the signal into the visible pixel display you see when you use the monitor.

 This guide covers step 1, i.e. making `xrandr` send the X display to a physical video output port.